WhonderWy/my-AQI-Script/README.md

 ## Current Goals

-* Have it run on a timer so I don't need to run the script whenever I need it.
+* ~~Have it run on a timer so I don't need to run the script whenever I need it.~~ Just run it as a cron job.
 * Test with the other sites so the settings configurations actually work.
 I.e. Test a lot.
 * Interface it with the notification APIs available to the systems I have access to (namely Windows and Ubuntu).
+As of 0.1b, only needs testing.

 ## Requirements